yangyi02/human-pose-estimation/README.md

 ## Introduction

-This is a Matlab implementation of the human pose estimation algorithm described in [1].
+This is a Matlab implementation of the human pose estimation algorithm described in [1, 2].
 It includes pre-trained full-body and upper-body models.
-Much of the detection code is built on top of part-based model implementation of [2].
-The training code implements a quadratic program (QP) solver described in [3].
+Much of the detection code is built on top of part-based model implementation of [3].
+The training code implements a quadratic program (QP) solver described in [4].

-To illustrate the use of the training code, this package also uses positive images from the PARSE dataset [4], the BUFFY dataset [5], and negative images from the INRIA Person Background dataset [6].
-We also include the PCP evaluation code from [5] for benchmark evaluation on both datasets.
-The original evaluation code assumes a rigid-template detector, and we make modifications for our deformable skeleton detector.
+The algorithm is trained and tested using positive images from the PARSE dataset [5], the BUFFY dataset [6], and negative images from the INRIA Person Background dataset [7].

 Compatibility issues: The training code requires 7.5GB of memory.
 Modify line 32/33 in `code_full/learning/train.m` to use less memory at the cost of longer training times.